LightForm-group/dilatometer_modelling_and_constitutive_behaviour/README.md

 1. **Organising dilatometer data**:
     1. The .ASC dilatometer data files need to be in the following format with 3 header lines:  No., Time, Tem.1, DL, Force, Strain, kf (Def.), Phi  (D), Phi* (D), Tem.2, Tem.3, Poti, HF.
     2. Organise the data by nominal deformation strain rate and temperature seperating the .ASC deformation files from the files with the full profile.
-Put the files into the sturture shown in the filestructure section below.
+Put the files into the structure shown in the filestructure section below.
 The naming convention of the .ACS files is not relevant here and does not need to be consistent.
 The code will average the behaviour of repeats which may produce some unrepresentitive behaviour so check which files you include.

 2. **Adding material behaviour to the CAE ABAQUS model:**
     1. For a material that is not 6082.50 Aluminum editing will be required to the `dilatometer_model.cae` file.
 For a new material the material `material` must be edited to have the correct properties, these should be temperature dependent:
         1. Density
+        2. Elastic modulus
-        2. Elastic modulus, Possions ratio
+        3. Possions ratio
-        3. Specific heat
+        4. Specific heat
-        4. Thermal conductivity
+        5. Thermal conductivity

 3. **Changing dilatometer parameters in the model:**
     1. This will be required if any of the conditions used differ from the following: Al2O3 platens, He cooling turned off during deformation, test conducted in a vacuum, non-standard size sample.
         1. Non-Al2O3 platens: Navigate to the materials in the `dilatometer_model.cae` file and edit the material `Al2O3` to have the properties that match the platens used.
         2. He cooling used during deformation: This section has not been added to the code yet but is present in the ABAQUS model.
-You can add He cooling by editing the cool amplitude.
+You can add He cooling by editing the `cool` amplitude.
 A future version will include an option to have this fitted similar to the induction power.
-        3. Test not conducted in a vacuum: This will require going to the `heatup_step.py` and `deformation_step.py` files and editing the film_coeff parameter in the program definitions, this may require optimisation.
+        3. Test not conducted in a vacuum: This will require going to the `heatup_step.py` and `deformation_step.py` files and editing the `film_coeff` parameter in the program definitions, this may require optimisation.
         4. Non-standard size sample: The model is not currently set up to have non standard (10mmx5mm) samples.
 A future version may include this.

 4. **Seting up the program inputs:**